 The following awards will be given at the 69th EIFF:

 The Michael Powell Award for Best British Feature Film

 Michael Powell was one Britain’s most originally filmmakers, with a career spanning 60 years.
 The Michael Powell Award was inaugurated at EIFF in 1990 to honour imagination and creativity in British filmmaking and is regarded as a mark of prestige both within and outside the UK film industry.

 The Award for Best Performance in a British Feature Film

 Judged by the Michael Powell Award Competition jury, this award is intended to celebrate and promote the great tradition of the art of film performance in the UK.

 The Award for Best Film in the International Feature Competition

 EIFF seeks to represent global trends in cinema by introducing important new films and new filmmaking directions.
-This award is intended to highlight filmmaking from outside the UK that is imaginative, innovative and deserving of wider recognition.
-The International Feature Competition includes selected live-action fiction films, documentaries and animated films.
-The award carries a cash prize and will be decided by a jury of respected film professionals.
+This award is intended to highlight filmmaking from outside the UK that is imagination, innovation and deserving of wider recognition.

 The Award for Best Film in the Short Film Competition

-This award affirms EIFF’s long-standing support of directors of short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.
-Live-action fiction films, documentaries and animated films are all eligible.
-The award carries a cash prize and will be decided by a jury of respected film professionals.
+The award affirms EIFF’s long-standing support of directors of short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.

 The McLaren Award for New British Animation